-However, content marketing shouldn’t merely focus on conversion ratios.
+However, this strategic market approach shouldn’t merely focus on conversion ratios.
 These two marketing tools can have a counterproductive effect on each other.
-Content marketing works best when the consumer is offered value without something being expected in return.
+It works best when the consumer is offered value without something being expected in return.

 Digital Content Marketing and Value Creation

 Whereas previously content marketing concerned mostly physical content, since the introduction of the Internet and social media, there are now more possibilities to reach a larger audience with more different types of content.

 Digital content marketing is conducted via various electronic channels to identify, predict and satisfy the wishes and needs of the consumer.
 Content marketing must be consistently implemented by organisations to win and retain the consumers.
 This is shown in a monthly newsletter or a service where a user can subscribe to updates regarding the services or activities of a company.

 This strategic market approach encompasses matters such as educational articles, films, other electronic services and entertainment, and works best when consumers are offered something they can’t get anywhere else.
 Examples of effective content marketing types include: